What is the right lens index for you?

-What is a high index lens?
+What exactly is a high-index lens?

 1.5 Standard Index